8930 Stanford Blvd

 The Well and Septic Program ensures that the installation and repair of all drinking water wells and on-site sewage disposal systems in Howard County are performed properly.
 Our program reviews all proposed designs for on-site sewage disposal systems to ensure they follow State and Local regulations.
 Environmental Health Specialists conduct inspections of wells and onsite sewage disposal systems and test water from private drinking wells to protect residents from diseases associated with germs found in wastewater.

-Wet Season Testing for 2021 has ended.
+Wet season testing for 2023 has ended.
 Testing in wet season soil units other than for repairs to failing systems will not be scheduled until the next designated wet season.
+We will continue to monitor water tables regularly and provide updates as warranted.
 Please contact the Well & Septic Program at 410-313-1771 with questions.

 Report a failing septic system: The Well and Septic Program may investigate complaints of failing septic systems and may enforce abatement of systems causing a public health nuisance, such as sewage on the ground surface.
 If you believe that a septic system is failing and causing a public health nuisance, you may report it to the main Program number at 410-313-1771.
 Alternatively, you may email AskHealth.